LowieHuyghe/edmunds-python/README.md

 [![Coverage Status](https://coveralls.io/repos/github/LowieHuyghe/edmunds/badge.svg?branch=master)](https://coveralls.io/github/LowieHuyghe/edmunds?branch=master)
 [![Updates](https://pyup.io/repos/github/LowieHuyghe/edmunds/shield.svg)](https://pyup.io/repos/github/LowieHuyghe/edmunds/)

-Edmunds is a Python framework based on [Flask](http://flask.pocoo.org/) for building web applications with a firm base to start from.
+Edmunds is a Python framework for building web applications with a firm base to start from.
 Edmunds takes away the pain of bootstrap code so you can kickoff with the things that really matter.